pjaos/ws/README.md

 ## Debian package

-- Ensure the p3build package is installed.
-See [https://github.com/pjaos/p3build](https://github.com/pjaos/p3build) for details of this.
+- Ensure the pipenv2deb package is installed.
+See [https://pypi.org/project/pipenv2deb/]pipenv2deb) for details of this.
-- Run `sudo p3build` in this folder to build the package.
+- Run `sudo ./build.sh` in this folder to build the package.
-- Run `sudo dpkg -i packages python-ws-1.0-2.noarch.rp`
+- Run `sudo dpkg -i packages/python-ws-1.1-all.deb`

-## pip

-- Run the `sudo pip3 install .` command.

 # Running